 - The Club’s Management have overall accountability for this Policy and Reporting Procedure, for being the strategic lead on diversity and inclusion and for ensuring compliance with the relevant legislation.

-- The Club’s General Manager, Rob West, and Welfare Officer, Robert Breckon, have overall responsibility for implementation of the policy.
+- The Club’s Director, Gordon Dickson and Welfare Officer, Robert Breckon, have overall responsibility for implementation of the policy.

 - The General Manager and Welfare Officer of the club are responsible for updating this Policy and Reporting Procedure in line with legislative and organisational developments; and develop a strategic and proactive approach to diversity and inclusion and respond to discrimination concerns.